Hamil1/ShipTrack/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Adding New Carriers

+To add support for new carriers, see [Carrier Onboarding Guide](./docs/CARRIER_ONBOARDING_README.md) for detailed instructions.

 ## 🐛 Known Issues & Limitations